rdcavanha/nativefier/README.md

 ## Introduction

-Enables notifications for Windows notifcations.
+Enables notifications for Windows.
 It has only been tested on Windows 10.
 This is my first GitHub fork, so please let me know if there's anything I can improve.
-Everyone is welcomed to improve this fork, specially regarding the TODO section below.
+Everyone is welcome to improve this fork, specially regarding the TODO section below.

 ## Fork differences

 - Adds the AppUserModelId option required by Windows to display notifications.
 This parameter is passed using the --app-user-model-id flag
-- Adds an event listener to the notification, so when it's clicked, it shows/focus the app window in case it is minimized/not on focus
+- Adds an event listener to the notification, so when it's clicked, it shows/focus the app window
 - Adds an exe app (/bin/ShortcutCreator.exe) that creates a shortcut in the user's Start Menu directory.
-Launching the app from this shortcut is necessary for notifications to work.
+Launching the app from the shortcut created by this app is necessary for notifications to work.

 ## Set Up
 - Clone the project: